fastoch/k8s_zeroToHero/README.md

 # Why should we even use k8s?

+## Managing many containers on multiple nodes

-Containers run on top of an existing environment (host), usually a VM but it can also be a physical machine.
+Containers run on top of an existing host environment (a node), usually a VM but it can also be a physical machine.

-...
+And we can create as many containers as we want so long as the node's resources permit...

+Once the node has reached its maximum number of containers, we need to use another node to keep scaling up.

+And if we don't use a new node, our containers could die without us knowing...

+If we only one node and it dies, we lose all the containers that depend on it, which is another reason for using backup nodes.

 All those challenges are the reasons why Kubernetes (k8s) was invented in 2014.

-3/170
+4/170